-But unfortunately it stops there already with the positive aspects.
-The movie seems more like a not really expensive TV production, which can never really show its potential.
+But unfortunately that's where the positives end.
+The movie seems more like a not-really-expensive TV production that never really lives up to its potential.
 The whole thing is neither really funny, nor really exciting.
-Neither really opulent, nor rousingly staged.
+Neither really opulent, nor thrillingly staged.
 Not really bad, but not really good either.
-The actors are trying hard, here and there the whole thing is also quite fun.
-But the bottom line is a strange emptiness that is spreading instead of the hoped-for Christmas spirit.
+The actors make an effort, here and there the whole thing is quite fun.
+But the bottom line remains a strange emptiness that spreads instead of the hoped-for Christmas spirit.

 This may be because the film is too hysterical and darkly directed in stretches.
 Director Bharat Nalluri has cleverly avoided giving the audience a big treat - quite different from what Dickens had in mind.
 Then rather the Muppets Christmas Story with Michael Caine as Scrooge.
 At least that one is fun and leaves a festive mood, which one looks for in vain here.
 That's why I only give it one: Worth seeing with clear cutbacks